 In this section, we present a 3 step framework for individual characterization in the context of linking attacks.
 Figure 3a summarizes the steps in the individual characterization for each individual.
 The input is the gene expression levels for jth individual in the expression dataset, ej.
 The aim of the attacker is to correctly link the disease state of the individual to the correct identity in the genotype dataset.
 In the first step, the attacker selects the eQTLs (among nq eQTLs) that will be used in linking jth individual.
 The selection of eQTLs can be based on different criteria.
 As described in the previous section, the most accessible criterion is selecting the eQTLs for which absolute value of the reported correlation coefficient, |ρEk,Vk|, is greater than a predefined threshold.
 In our analysis, we evaluate the effect of changing correlation coefficient.
 Another criterion is to use the estimated conditional entropy of the genotype given the gene expression level, which is a measure of the predictability of the eQTL genotype.
 The second step is genotype prediction for the selected eQTLs using a prediction model.
 For general applicability of our analysis we are assuming that the attacker’s prediction model can reliably construct the posterior probability distribution of the genotypes given the gene expression levels.
 The attacker then uses the posterior probabilities of the genotypes to identify the maximum a posteriori (MAP) genotype for each eQTL.
 In this prediction, the attacker assigns the genotype that has the highest a posteriori probability given the expression level (Refer to Methods Section 4.3).

+[[Talk a bit more about linking step: Perfect matches versus imperfect?]]

 The third and final step of individual characterization is comparison of the predicted genotypes to the genotypes of the nv individuals in genotype dataset to identify the individual that matches best to the predicted genotypes.
 In this step, the attacker links the predicted genotypes to the individual in the genotype dataset with the smallest number of mismatches compared to the predicted genotypes (Refer to Methods Section 4.4).

-Fraction of Individuals Vulnerable to Characterization
+Fraction of Vulnerable Individuals with MAP Genotype Prediction

-In this section, we utilize the general setting we presented in Section 2.3 and evaluate the fraction of characterizable individuals in the representative dataset.
-We assume that the attacker uses the absolute value of the reported correlation between the variant genotypes and gene expression levels to select the eQTLs.
-Fig SXX shows the distribution of the absolute correlation levels for the eQTL dataset.
+To illustrate the results of linking attack, we evaluate the fraction of individuals that are vulnerable to characterization using gene expression and genotype data in GEUVADIS Project.
+We assume that the attacker uses the absolute value of the reported correlation between the variant genotypes and gene expression levels to select the eQTLs for characterization.
 The genotypes for the selected eQTLs are predicted using MAP prediction (Refer to Methods Section 4.3).
-Figure 4a shows the number of selected eQTLs and the fraction correctly predicted MAP genotypes with changing absolute correlation thresholds.
+Figure 4a shows, for each correlation threshold, the number of selected eQTLs and the fraction correctly predicted genotypes.

 Using the list of predicted eQTL genotypes selected at each absolute correlation cutoff, the attacker performs the 3rd step in the attack and links the predicted genotypes to the genotype dataset to identify individuals (Refer to Methods Section 4.4).
+Each individual in expression dataset, who is linked to the right individual are flagged as vulnerable.
 Figure 5a shows the fraction of vulnerable individuals.
 The fraction of vulnerable individuals increase as the absolute correlation threshold increases and fraction is maximized at around 0.35.
 At this value, 95% of the individuals are vulnerable.
-This can be explained by the increase in characterizing information leakage as the accuracy of the predicted genotypes increase while there is a balancing decrease in the characterizing information leakage with decreasing number of eQTL genotypes predicted.
+This behavior can be explained by the increase in characterizing information leakage as the accuracy of the predicted genotypes increase while there is a balancing decrease in the characterizing information leakage with decreasing number of eQTL genotypes predicted.